Dash-OS/tcl-cluster/README.md

 > There are times this value is reduced.
 When we attempt to open a channel with a service and it
 > fails for any reason, we will dispatch a "ping" request.
 This will tell our cluster that we have
 > failed to communicate with a service.
-All services will then expect a heartbeat or they will remove
+All services will then expect a heartbeat from the given service
-> that service on their next evaluation.
+> or they will remove that service on their next evaluation (heartbeat).

 ---